TL;DR

 Cons:

-• Managed delivery orientation means the client gets less direct access to individual engineers compared to staff augmentation or dedicated team models
+- Buyers interact primarily with Globant's delivery management layer; direct, daily access to individual engineers is limited compared to staff augmentation or dedicated team setups

 Pricing: Enterprise contracts.
 Contact Globant sales for pricing.